pypa/hatch/docs/config/environment.md

 ## Commands

 All commands are able to use any defined [scripts](#scripts).
-Also like scripts, the exit code of commands that start with a hyphen will be ignored.
+Also like scripts, [context formatting](#context-formatting) is supported and the exit code of commands that start with a hyphen will be ignored.

 ### Pre-install